 “You are too hard on yourself,”I said.

 Miss Taris frowned and narrowed her eyes.
 “I cannot make you out at all.
 You seem different from the other courtiers.”

 “I’m no different,” I said.
-“If everyone at court is either a liar or a fool, then I have been both.”
+“Everyone at court is either a liar or a fool, and I have been both.”

 “If that’s true, then we’re all lost.
 The whole world is lost.”
 Miss Taris looked down at the brook again.

 “If the world is lost, then myopic or not, we should try to find it.”